-If device implementations add or modify the authentication methods to unlock the lock screen, then for such an authentication method to be treated as a secure way to lock the screen, they:
+If device implementations add or modify the recommended primary authentication methods and use a new authentication method as a secure way to lock the screen, the new authentication method:

 - [C-2-1] MUST be the user authentication method as described in Requiring User Authentication For Key Use. - [C-2-2] MUST unlock all keys for a third-party developer app to use when the user unlocks the secure lock screen.
 For example, all keys MUST be available for a third-party developer app through relevant APIs, such as createConfirmDeviceCredentialIntent and setUserAuthenticationRequired.